 Gliding piano castor cups offer protection for all hard floor types and allow you to move the piano so that you can clean behind it or reposition the piano within a room.

-Single thickness felted cups are available to buy from this site, or from my ebay listing.
+Scroll down this page to buy directly from this site, or you can buy them from my ebay listings.

 1) Doubled felted with concentric holes.

 2) 3 sizes of centre hole to match the size of your castors.

 Choose this universal castor cup if you are not sure of the castor sizes and for extra protection.